Marmalade-NG/marmalade-ng/doc/source/how-to-create-token.rst

 ~~~~~~~~~~~~~~~~
 A temporary keypair is needed to protect the token creation.

-Another key will be used to protect mintig
+Another key will be used to protect minting.

 In this example, we generate a token with the following policies:
     - COLLECTION